fauconnier-n/stackoverflow_app/README.md

-# A REST API predicting StackOverflow tags
+# A REST API returning predicted StackOverflow tags

 For a StackOverflow question and its associated title, gives:
 - the probabilities of the top 50 most popular tags on the website